 AIA Engineering Limited

-Your Directors take pleasure in submitting the 27th Annual Report andthe Audited Annual Accounts of the Company for the year ended 31st March 2016.
+Your Directors take pleasure in submitting the 27th Annual Report andthe Audited Annual Accounts of the Company for the year ended 31st March 2017.

 1. FINANCIAL HIGHLIGHTS (Rs in Lacs)

 | ||Standalone ||Consolidated |

 |P a r t i c u l a r s ||Year ended 31st March 2017 ||Year ended 31st March 2016 ||Year ended 31st March 2017 ||Year ended 31st March 2016 |

 |Revenue from Operations ||206364.94 ||183945.75 ||223923.48 ||212715.29 |

 |Other Operating Income ||5874.61 ||4493.22 ||8110.82 ||4523.55 |

 |Total Income from Operations (net) ||212239.55 ||188438.97 ||232034.30 ||217238.84 |

 |Profit before Finance Cost Depreciation ||69681.65 ||87232.58 ||73901.24 ||71124.74 |

 |& Amortization and Tax Expenses || || || || |